-Riley previously lived in Japan: one year in Kumamoto prefecture and one year in Tokyo while attending Sophia University.
-He holds his bachelor’s and master’s degrees in economics from George Mason University in Fairfax, Virginia.
+Mr. Walters previously lived in Japan: one year in Kumamoto prefecture and one year in Tokyo while attending Sophia University.
+He holds his bachelor’s and master’s degrees in economics from George Mason University in Virginia.
 He also holds a minor degree in Japanese studies.
-Before joining The Heritage Foundation, he worked at the Competitive Enterprise Institute as a research associate.
+Before joining the Heritage Foundation, he worked at the Competitive Enterprise Institute as a research associate.

-Riley is a former Penn Kemble Fellow with the National Endowment for Democracy and George C. Marshall Fellow with The Heritage Foundation.
+Mr. Walters is a former Penn Kemble Fellow with the National Endowment for Democracy and George C. Marshall Fellow with the Heritage Foundation.